Toppy Driver

 A special driver (WinUSB) is needed to access a Topfield TF5800 or TF5810 from a windows pc (the driver that Microsoft automatically selects for you will not work).

-The driver, and instructions for it's use, can be obtained from http://www.haselgrove.id.au/antares/z4t.html (basically, one runs z4t.exe and follows the onscreen instructions about when to connect the Toppy).
+The driver, and instructions for it's use were originally available from http://www.haselgrove.id.au/antares/z4t.html (basically, one runs z4t.exe and follows the onscreen instructions about when to connect the Toppy; see bottom of page for further information).

-The same z4t.exe program can be used on pcs running the XP, Vista, Win7 or Win10 operating systems (both 32 and 64 bit)
+The same z4t.exe program can be used on pcs running the XP, Vista, Win7, Win10 or Win11 operating systems (both 32 and 64 bit)

 Note: Haselgrove's site no longer appears to be available; a copy of it's information can be found here.